MetOffice/CDDS/docs/tutorials/search_inventory.md

 ## Data set ids and "facet" structure

-The dataset ids used in CMIP6 are made up of a set of "facets", strings describing some aspect of what the data relates to.
+The Dataset ids used in CMIP6 are made up of a set of "facets", strings describing some aspect of what the data relates to.
 A facet may be the name of the MIP, experiment_id or variable name.

 The format for CMIP6 is